chaseruskin/orbit/docs/src/commands/build.md

 `--target <name>`
       Target to execute

+`--top <unit>`
+      Set the top level design unit

+`--bench <unit>`
+      Set the top level testbench unit

+`--target-dir <dir>`
+      The relative directory where the target starts

-`--command <cmd>`
+`--command <path>`
-      Command to execute
+      Overwrite the target's command

 `--list`
-      View available targets
+      View available targets and exit

+`--all`
+      Include all hdl files of the working ip

+`--fileset <key=glob>...`
+      A glob-style pattern identified by name to include in the blueprint

 `--force`
-      Execute the command without checking for a blueprint

-`--target-dir <dir>`
-      The relative directory to locate the blueprint file
+      Force the target to execute

 `--verbose`
       Display the command being executed

 `args`
-      Arguments to pass to the target or command
+      Arguments to pass to the target

 ## __EXAMPLES__

 ```
 orbit build --target xsim -- --elab
-orbit build --command python -- synth.py
+orbit build --command python3 --target pysim
-orbit build --verbose
+orbit build --all --target-dir build --target ghdl
 orbit build --target xsim --force -- --help
 ```